illiliti/tinyramfs/README.md

 * `mount`
 * `cpio`
 * `strip`
   - Optional.
-Required for binary stripping
+Required for reducing image size by stripping binaries
 * `blkid`
   - Optional.
 Required for UUID, LABEL, PARTUUID support
 * `mdev` OR `mdevd` OR `eudev` OR `systemd-udevd` OR CONFIG_UEVENT_HELPER